annaolszowy27/myawesomesemester/_courses/course-01.md

 ## About Professor Carlos Evia

-Professor Carlos Evia has multiple roles within the College of Liberal Arts and Human Sciences including Chief Technology Officer, Associate Dean of Strategic Initiatives, as well as a professor.
+Professor Carlos Evia has multiple roles within the College of Liberal Arts and Human Sciences at Virginia Tech including Chief Technology Officer, Associate Dean of Strategic Initiatives, as well as a professor.
 He has earned multiple degrees including a PHD in Technical Communication and Rhetoric, a masters in Computer Systems, and a bachelors in Communication Science.
+His research primarily focuses on creating technological solutions for communication issues that happen within a professional environment.
 Write a short bio paragraph about your professor: their academic background, what they teach, and anything else that gives your friends and family a sense of who they are.